openitnovem/readme/README.md

 # fbd-interpreter Package
-The interpreter package of the Fab Big Data (SNCF)
+The interpreter package of the Fab Big Data (SNCF).
+Its purpose is to make state-of-the-art machine learning and deep learning interpretability techniques easy to use.

+## Live Demo

 ## Requirements
 **fbd_interpreter** 1.0 requires :